sky-chaser-high/adobe-illustrator-scripts/README.md

 > [!NOTE]
 > The object in the top-left is the basis for rearranging.
-> The units of the Spacing and the Alignment Position Tolerance depend on the ruler units.
 > Compound paths, texts, linked files, and embedded link files are also supported.

+### Support units
+Point, Pixel, Pica, Inch, Feet, Yard, Millimeter, Centimeter, Meter.
+These units depend on the ruler units.

 ### Requirements
 Illustrator 2021 or higher